SCOFIELD25/pop-shop-shortcut/README.md

 # pop-shop-shortcut
-This executable file do two commands: kill Pop OS Shop and run.
+This executable file do two commands: kill and run.